Aubert History, Family Crest & Coats of Arms

 - Edgar Aubert de la Rüe (1901-1991), French geographer, geologist, traveller and photographer, eponym of Mount Aubert de la Rue on Heard Island

-- Aubert Talbot, American Democrat politician, Alternate Delegate to Democratic National Convention from Louisiana, 1944
+- Aubert Talbot, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Louisiana, 1944

 - ^ Dionne, N.-E., Origine Des Familles Canadiennes-Français.
 Baltimore: Genealogical Publishing Company, 1969.
 Print.